Ganja in Negril or, just what are we smoking today in Negril Beach Jamaica?

 I smiled back.
 “Listen, I don’t eat raw mushrooms at home, so I’m sure not starting here, but thanks anyway, mon” I extended my closed fist, he butted it with his, and we both said, “respect”, and then he wandered off.

-These exotic botanical entrepreneurs are well aware of the fact that they survive on the beach by not hassling tourists.
-A simple no-thanks, and you’re one your way.
+These purveyours of exotic botanicals are well aware of the fact that they survive on the beach by not hassling tourists.
+A simple no-thanks, and you’re on your way.

 After a while, you get the hang of just a slight headshake, and they peel away to offer their goods elsewhere.
 Once you’ve tanned and you are clearly not a “newbie” on Negril Beach, you get approached even less.